 There are plenty of professional options for you to pursue.
 Many graduates go into roles as clinical psychologists or counsellors in sectors including sports, education, forensics and law enforcement.

 Others work as detectives, neuroscientists, careers advisors or consultants, for instance.
-A great portion of graduates continue their research and become academics.
+A significant portion of graduates continue their research and become academics.

 4. Boost your social skills

 As a Psychology student, you’ll get to understand the human condition, learn how to engage with people effectively and be able to discuss topics clearly.
-Communication is a key element in our daily lives, and good interpersonal skills are beneficial for job interviews and workplace relationships.
+Communication is a critical element of our daily lives, and good interpersonal skills are beneficial for job interviews and workplace relationships.